xxsl/HiddenWall/README.md

    open_ports: 22
 ```

-If you want study the generate code, look the content at directory "templates".
+If you want study the static code to generate, look the content at directory "templates".

 If you want generate a kernel module following your YAML file of rules, follow that command:

 ```
 $ python3 WallGen.py --template template/wall.c -r rules/server.yaml
 ```
-This generate a generic module with rules of server.yaml, if you use another template like "hiddenwall.c", the module run on hidden mode.
+This generate a generic module with rules of server.yaml, if you want to use another template like "hiddenwall.c", the module run on hidden mode.
 is not visible to "# lsmod" for example.

 To test module: